Sagrantino: Viticulture

 Sagrantino is a vigorous, relatively disease-resistant yet low-yielding vine.
 Although it flowers early, and reaches veraison early to form thick dark skins and large pips, it requires a long hot season to ripen, producing small slightly conical winged bunches, late in the season; in Umbria usually late October.
 The grape has one of the highest tannic levels of any variety in the world.
 Its wines contain more tannin than those made from Aglianico or Tannat, and twice the level of Cabernet Sauvignon or Nebbiolo wines.
 It creates wines that are inky purple with an almost-black center.
 The bouquet is one of dark, brooding red fruits with hints of plum, cinnamon, and earth.

 Italy

 Almost all of the world's Sagrantino is grown in Umbria, to make Montefalco Sagrantino and Montefalco Rosso wines.
 Granted DOCG status in 1992, Montefalco Sagrantino must be made entirely from Sagrantino grapes and requires a minimum of 37 months ageing before release, 12 of which must be in oak barrels.
 With production still relatively limited, the wine is not widely known outside Italy.
-Montefalco Rosso is a Sangiovese-dominant DOC red wine that requires between 10-25% of the blend to be Sagrantino.
+Montefalco Rosso is a Sangiovese-dominant DOC red wine that requires between 10 and 25% of the blend to be Sagrantino.